Hondarrabi Zuri: Characteristic

 Until the 19th century there were many hectares of hondarrabi zuri in the region.
 The aristocrat Wilhelm von Humboldt came to compare his wines with the most prestigious of Alsace and the Rhineland.
 It is not a very productive vine, so it is not he managed to recover the previous number of hectares.
 It rarely exceeds 8,000 kg/ha or 60 hl/ha.

 Some Basque producers blend Hondarrabi Zuri with the red Hondarrabi Beltza variety or with small amounts of Petit Corbu and Gros Manseng, to create wines with more aromatic complexity.

-They produce grapes and bunches of small size.
-The wines have intense aromas of pear and exotic fruits, as well as citrus, herbaceous and floral nuances, with notable acidity and a medium to moderate alcohol content.1 In good vintages, when the maturation circumstances are optimal, it is possible to obtain aromatic, powerful and very balanced wines.
+Hondarrabi zuri vines produce grapes and bunches of small size.
+The wines have intense aromas of pear and exotic fruits, as well as citrus, herbaceous and floral nuances, with notable acidity and a medium to moderate alcohol content.
+In good vintages, when the maturation circumstances are optimal, it is possible to obtain aromatic, powerful and very balanced wines.
 The quality of the chacolíes that are produced with hondarribi zuri has nothing to do with that of others that are produced in the area with unsuitable varieties and incorrect production techniques, which produce wines that are not very aromatic, excessively acidic, light and often with a significant amount of dissolved carbon dioxide.